 7 creative ways to teach languages

-In this blog post I will show you some great lesson material for language courses, made by language teachers.
+In this blog post I will show you some great lesson material for language courses.
 I hope these examples of language exercises inspire you to keep going and activate your students.

 If I can sum up a few classes I hated as a student, then those classes would definitely include language courses!
 I mean, ugh, why do I need to speak French?
 There were so many other courses that are much more fun, where I liked going to class.